 Invoke message requests the invocation of an operation in the specified object.
-The parameter object indicates the id of the object in which the operation will be invoked.
+The parameter object indicates the identifier of the object in which the operation will be invoked.
 The parameter operation carries the name of the operation to be executed.
-Finally, the parameter operationParams has the parameters needed to execute the operation.
-The object specified has to understand the
+Finally, the parameter operationParams contains the parameters needed to execute the operation.